The Lindsay Bible Reading Plan

 Blessed is the one whose delight is in the law of the LORD, and who meditates on his law day and night.
 That person is like a tree planted by streams of water. –Psalm 1:1a-3a

-Bookmark or print this reusable non-dated table of the whole annual reading plan.
+Bookmark or print this one-page .pdf of the whole annual reading plan.

 What this is

 Many great Bible reading plans and strategies have been developed over the centuries.
 The Lindsay Bible Reading Plan aspires to continue this legacy.

 The reading plan has five principle aims: